 If you have peaches that are ready to eat, baking them in a flaky crust is a wonderful way to show them off at their prime.
-While I love them baked in Peach and Pecan Sandy Crumble or Peach and Blueberry Coffee Cake, this method highlights the sweet flavor of the peaches themselves without all the added sugar.
+While I love them baked in a Crumble or Coffee Cake, this method highlights the sweet flavor of the peaches themselves without all the added sugar.
 I used my regular pie crust for the dough and put just a small amount of brown sugar and cinnamon in the center with a slice of butter.

 How do you make Peach Dumplings